Eberspächer

-The Eberspächer Group of Companies, with headquarters in Esslingen am Neckar, Germany, is a privately owned family business that is an international automotive supplier with 80 locations in 28 countries.
+The Eberspächer Group of Companies is a privately owned international automotive supplier, headquartered in Esslingen am Neckar, Germany.
 Customers include almost all major manufacturers of passenger cars and commercial vehicles.
 It is one of the leading system developers and suppliers of exhaust technology, vehicle heaters and air-conditioning systems worldwide and is also involved in automotive electronics for electronic networking in the vehicles.

 History

 Master Tinsmith Jakob Eberspächer founded the company in 1865, which soon specialised in metal-framed roof glazing.
 In 1914, the factory started operating on the site of its present-day plant in Esslingen.

 1931 saw the start of muffler production, and 1933 the development of vehicle heating systems.
 During the post-war emergency, Eberspächer produced products such as prostheses, metal cases and small cookers.

 Pre-heaters for the VW Beetle went into mass production in 1953.
 In 1960, Eberspächer took over the Neunkirchen metal works in the Saarland and set up a silencer production facility there.

 Development of diesel particulate filters for passenger cars began in 1978.
 In the 1980s, the company invested intensively in internationalisation: production facilities were established in France, Sweden and Switzerland.
 During the 1990s, Eberspächer established further subsidiaries in South Africa, Czech Republic, the US, Brazil, England and Poland.

 The electrical auxiliary heaters of the catem subsidiary went into series production in 1999.

 In the 2000s, the Research and Development Center in Detroit as well as the North America catalytic converter plant came on stream.
-The firm offered tools for electronic networking with automobile bus systems for the first time in 2008.
+In 2008, the business debuted its electronic networking products for its use with vehicle bus systems.
 In August 2014, Eberspächer transferred its wholly owned subsidiary Eberspächer Electronics GmbH & Co.
 KG, based in Göppingen, to STAR COOPERATION Group, based in Böblingen.

 In 2010, the company acquired Sütrak and entered the bus and coach air-conditioning market.
 In the same year, it took over the Prototechnik division of Ricardo Deutschland GmbH, a firm specialising in lightweight design of exhaust systems.

 In June 2013, Eberspächer opened a new Asia headquarters and production site in Shanghai/China.

 In 2015, the European Commission fined the Eberspächer Group 68 million euros for price fixing of vehicle heating systems.

 In September 2016, the Eberspächer Group acquired a majority stake in the Canadian company Vecture Inc. Eberspaecher Vecture Inc. offers battery management products for industrial applications, medical technology and vehicles.

 In 2018 Eberspaecher expanded its expertise as a vendor of thermal management systems.
 The automotive supplier acquired 100 percent of the shares in French company Kalori SAS.
 The climate control specialist based in Lyon, France, develops and produces air-conditioning and ventilation systems for commercial and special vehicles.

 The Eberspaecher Group’s Exhaust Technology Division will operate as the “Purem by Eberspaecher” brand.
 The automotive supplier is thus strengthening the operational independence of the area and expanding opportunities for global cooperation with other companies.
 Eberspaecher remains the owner of the subsidiary.